 - Rinse the okra (bhindi) in water for a couple of times.

-- Dry the bhindi with a kitchen towel or spread them on a plate and let them dry on their own.
+- Dry the okra with a kitchen towel or spread them on a plate and let them dry on their own.

-- Trim off the head and tail of the bhindi.
-Chop the bhindi in 1 inch pieces.
-Keep aside the chopped bhindi.
+- Trim off the head and tail of the okra.
+Chop the okra in 1 inch pieces.
+Keep aside the chopped okra.

-- Heat the 2 tbsp oil in a pan.
-Add the chopped bhindi and saute for atleast 8-10 minutes on a low flame till they change color and are cooked.
+- Heat 2 tablespoons of oil in a pan.
+Add the chopped okra and saute for at least 8 to 10 minutes on low heat till they change color and are cooked and softened.

-- Remove the sauted bhindi and keep aside.
+- Remove the sauteed bhindi and keep aside.

-- Puree the tomatoes and cashews to a smooth paste in a blender or chutney grinder.
+- Puree the tomatoes and cashews to a smooth paste in a blender or chutney grinder without adding any water.
+Make a fine and smooth puree or paste not having any chunks of cashews or unground tomato seeds.

-- With a wired whisk, whip the yogurt till smooth.
+- With a wired whisk, whip the yogurt till smooth in a bowl.

-- Heat up the same pan in which we sauted the bhindi.
+- Heat up the same pan in which we sauteed the okra.

-- Add 1 tbsp oil or ghee.
+- Add 1 tablespoon oil or ghee.
 Crackle the cumin seeds first.

-- Add the chopped onion and saute till the onions changes color or becomes translucent.
+- Add the chopped onion and saute till the onions change color or become translucent stirring often.

-- Add the ginger-garlic paste and saute for about 15-20 seconds or till the raw aroma goes away.
-By now the onion will turn light brown or golden.
+- Add the ginger-garlic paste and saute for a few seconds or till the raw aroma goes away.

 - Add the tomato-cashew paste and saute till oil starts to leave the sides of the mixture.

-- The onion-tomato-cashew masala paste has to be sauted very well.
+- The onion-tomato-cashew masala paste has to be sauteed very well.

 - Keep on stirring often for uniform sauteing.

-- The whole masala should come together and you should be able to see the oil or fat leaving the sides of the masala.
+- The whole masala should come together and you should be able to see the specks of oil or fat leaving the sides of the masala.

-- Add gram flour and saute for 1-2 minutes or more on a low flame till the raw aroma of the gram flour goes away.
+- Add gram flour and saute for 1 to 2 minutes or more on low heat till the raw aroma of the gram flour goes away.

-- Switch off the fire and place the pan down.
+- Switch off the heat and place the pan down.
 Add the whisked yogurt and water to the pan.

-- Stir well with a wired whisk and add the sauted bhindi and salt.
+- Stir well with a wired whisk and add the sauteed okra and salt.

 - Keep the pan on the fire and simmer the gravy till the mixture starts to thicken and you see the oil or ghee floating on top.

-- Serve dahi bhindi with some hot phulkas, naan or rotis
+- Serve dahi wali bhindi with some hot phulkas, naan or rotis.
+You can also have it with cumin rice or steamed basmati rice.